GP Trainer Re-Approval.

 There have been significant changes over the past few months as a result of the Covid pandemic - this meant that we postponed re-approval for some of you and we had to cancel trainers seminars that some of you were booked to attend.

-In addition to these changes, we have changed the platform that we use for managing approval and re-approval applications from the current web app to a system called PARE.
-The new process will separate the approval and re-approval of practices from trainers to avoid repetition of submission of information.
-The PARE system is now being used for re-approvals due on 31st July 2021 and beyond and a SWAY guide has been produced which can be found here.
+In addition to these changes, we have changed the platform that we use for managing approval and re-approval applications from the previous web app to a system called PARE.
+The new process separates the approval and re-approval of practices from trainers to avoid repetition of submission of information.
+The PARE system has been used for re-approvals due from 31st July 2021 onward and a SWAY guide has been produced which can be found here.

 Once again thank you for your continued support in this process.
 The FAQs shown below and the documents shown at the bottom of this page are available for further information in the first instance.

 If you have any questions further to the information provided on these pages on the reapproval process please contact the Primary Care School, GP Trainer Approvals team.

 All sites from which training takes place need to be approved as an educational site and registered as such with the GMC.

 I want to start training in a practice that is not a current training practice?

 - You need to register the practice on PARE using the following link https://onlinepare.net/gp-dental-trainer-application.php

 - This will trigger a practice approval process for multi-professional learning that will include a visit to complete an ‘audit tool’ on PARE.
 The visit will be conducted by an assessor from either the QA team or the Training Hub